monoclecat/wandb_to_matplotlib/README.md

 ## Prerequisites
 Certain prerequisites need to be met to use this tool.
-1. In the experiments, the configuration keys to group by must have been saved with WandB using `wandb.config.update(your_config)`
+1. In the experiments, the configuration keys you want to group by must have been saved with WandB using `wandb.config.update(your_config)`
-2. The metrics you need must have been logged separately in a csv called `progress.csv`.
-It may be possible to retrieve the metrics somehow else but this isn't implemented for now.
-3. The directories to group and aggregate over must have the following structure:
+2. The directories to group and aggregate over must share a common parent directory like so:
 ```
 experiment_dir
-├── wandb_group1
+├── ... any depth of directories
-│    ├── wandb_experiment1_of_group1
+│    ├── wandb_experiment1
-│    │    ├── progress.csv  # The metrics need to be saved here
+│    │    ├── progress.csv  # Will be created by parse_wandb_dirs.py
 │    │    └── wandb
 │    │         └── run-...
 │    │              └── files
 │    │                   └── config.yaml  # This is where wandb.config.update() saves its configuration
 │    │
-│   ... any number of experiment directories with this structure
+│   ... any number of experiment directories with the structure of wandb_experiment1
-│    │
+│
 ... any number of group folders containing experiment directories
 ```